spearwolf/doorkeeper/README.md

 When generating a session token based on a login token, the content of the login token is trusted and it is therefore no longer necessary to ask the (possibly) external user provider for it, but the store is still accessed (of course only login tokens issued by the service itself are trusted)

-> NOTE: The current implementation of the doorkeeper service uses a simple `users.json` file as user database (at this point the developer is encouraged to add more enhanced user providers :wink:)
+> NOTE: The current implementation of the doorkeeper service uses a simple `users.json` file as user database (at this point the developer is encouraged to add more enhanced user providers and extended login-is-valid verifications :wink:)

 ### Login via Password